rust-lang/rust/src/tools/miri/README.md

   file descriptors will be mixed up.
   This is **work in progress**; currently, only integer arguments and return values are supported (and no, pointer/integer casts to work around this limitation will not work;
   they will fail horribly).
-It also only works on Linux hosts for now.
+It also only works on Unix hosts for now.
 * `-Zmiri-measureme=<name>` enables `measureme` profiling for the interpreted program.
    This can be used to find which parts of your program are executing slowly under Miri.
    The profile is written out to a file inside a directory called `<name>`, and can be processed